Harley's origin was, for years, identical in the comics to the one seen in the Batman animated series.

 One story in the anthology comic depicts a universe where Lex Luthor is a popular music producer.
 It is mentioned that Harley and Ivy are a popular folk rock duo in this universe, and it is heavily implied that they are lesbian lovers.

 In the companion comic to the video game, Harley's life after the death of the Joker is explored in much more detail.
 She develops a close friendship with Green Arrow, and later joins the Insurgency against the Justice League's tyrannical rule.
 After Green Arrow's tragic death, she becomes closer to his former lover, Black Canary.
-Along the way, she also develops an infatuation with Shazam, and kidnaps him while he's in his Billy Batson form.

 In this one-shot graphic novel, Harley is once again the Joker's prime associate.
 She never speaks in this version, and at one point poses as a stripper.